Encryption is a very important tool to safeguard protected and confidential data, but it needs to be installed and used with caution.

 BitLocker and FileVault are the University recommended methods for encrypting data stored on TU-owned computer systems, and they meet the University encryption requirements for computers in high-risk departments.

-BitLocker is a feature of Windows that encrypts the disks on a computer to protect the data from unauthorized access, physical theft or loss.
+BitLocker (PDF) is a feature of Windows that encrypts the disks on a computer to protect the data from unauthorized access, physical theft or loss.

 BitLocker encrypts the entire hard drive and protects data when the computer is powered off or hibernating and to a lesser degree when the computer is sleeping.
 Additionally, it protects files on your computer in the event that anyone tampers with the computer's startup process.
 Encrypting the entire Windows volume with BitLocker can help prevent others from seeing your files, even if your computer is stolen or a hard disk removed.